TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Start-B1Export.md

 ```

 ### -B1Hosts
-Use this switch to enable BloxOne Host Configuration to be included in the export/backup
+Use this switch to enable NIOS-X Host Configuration to be included in the export/backup

 ```yaml
 Type: SwitchParameter